jrandiny/yoga-slim7-ubuntu/readme.md

 #### Bios Unlock

+The following access advanced options of the BIOS and changing the wrong ones can result in a bricked device.
+Use at your own risk.

-Lenovo has hidden some advanced options that are useful for overclocking, enabling s3 support, and other advanced functionality which can be enabled by writing special value on the i/o port.
-You can use the following tools to do that https://github.com/esno/yoga-bios-unlock.
-Use at your own risk
+Lenovo has hidden some advanced options that are useful for overclocking, enabling s3 support, and other advanced functionality.

+The advanced BIOS can be accessed in two ways:

+* Using a special boot loader to access the exposed advanced BIOS options https://github.com/DavidS95/Smokeless_UMAF.
+After booting choose the first option (Device Manager) and follow the steps after unlocking the BIOS.
+* Writing a special value on the I/O port, which can be done with the following tool https://github.com/esno/yoga-bios-unlock

-After unlocking the bios
+After unlocking the BIOS
 - go to `AMD PBS` on the top tab (on the bios)
 - find `S3/Modern Standby Support`
 - Press enter to change the value from `Modern Standby Enable` to `S3 Enable`